 Ultimately it can help you to reframe your mindset, and that’s what we’re trying to accomplish.

-These posts have more information about how journaling can help create a healthy and positive mindset:
+Find out more about how journaling can help create a healthy and positive mindset:

 All of these steps come apart at the seams if you don’t look after yourself holistically.
-As well as caring for your emotional and mental wellbeing, it’s important to have a balanced diet, carve out time to exercise, relax, connect with others, and be creative.
+As well as caring for your emotional and mental wellbeing, it’s important to:

 It’s also a really great idea to block out time alone – and if you don’t enjoy your own company, find a way to get comfortable with it.
 It’s exhilarating – and necessary to work through all of these steps.